Phase behaviour of coarse-grained fluids

-Attraction is a prerequisite for a stable liquid-gas interface \cite{Hemm76}, with different requirements for systems of different dimensionality.
-Although the relative range of attraction in CG potentials is likely be reduced \cite{Teje94}, it is believed that for 3D systems any finite-range attraction guarantees a first-order liquid-gas transition \cite{Hemm70}.

-Building on the success of DPD model we extended its conservative interactions to include the attractive term and explore the phase diagram of the new model.
-The next section of this article outlines the extended potential, termed $n$DPD, and provides details of simulations.
+To establish a corresponding connection for systems with coarse-grained fluid particles reliable effective potentials are required.
+Although their rigorous form is not available, a clue may be found from polymer solutions by taking the view of a fluid blob as a limiting case of a star or ring polymer with the force constant between the monomers $k\to 0$.
+Both theory\cite{Flor50} and simulation \cite{Liko01} provide evidence that the effective potential between the polymers is soft, repulsive and short-ranged.
+Thus, it is well known that the interactions between the polymer chains in solution can be described by a Gaussian.\cite{Flor50} Similarly, ring polymers are coarse-grained to ultrasoft bounded potentials.\cite{Narr10} Star polymers are also shown to be exponentially decaying outside their corona diameter.\cite{Liko98} Thus one could conclude that the effective potential between the fluid blobs is also bounded and short-ranged.
+Softness of the CG potential for non-bonded interactions has also been demonstrated from the atomistic perspective,\cite{Klap04} and moreover, the DPD method is entirely hinged on this approach.

+Simple potentials do not necessarily lead to simple thermodynamics, which could be rich in unusual and anomalous features.\cite{Male07} There are several soft potentials including the Stell-Hemmer\cite{Hemm70,Hemm76} and Jagda models\cite{Jagla98} which are known for several anomalies.\cite{Sadr98,Wild02,Barr06} Their anomalies are ascribed to the presence of regions with negative curvature in the potentials (`core-softened' potentials).
+On the other hand, our extension of the DPD model eschews core-softening and its analytic potential remains convex throughout its entire range, being likely the first of this type to exhibit a full set of anomalies.

+The principal objective of the present paper is to examine the phase behaviour of a generic model for the coarse-grained solvent, contrasting it with that of a fully fledged atomistic solvent.
+Often, the origins of complex thermodynamic phenomena are subtly encoded in the details of interparticle interactions.
+However, a simple general model could help revealing the underlying physical mechanisms.
+In the next section we outline the generalised potential, termed $n$DPD, and provide details of simulations.